WasmEdge/WasmEdge/docs/book/en/src/quick_start/install.md

 winget install wasmedge
 ```

 For `vcpkg` users there is a `wasmedge` [port](https://github.com/microsoft/vcpkg/tree/master/ports/wasmedge) that can be installed with the following command or by adding it to `dependencies` section of your `vcpkg.json` file.
+The port is useful in both scenarios: it can be embedded into a C/C++ application and it can also be run as a standalone tool.

 ```bash
 vcpkg install wasmedge